willpost1292/willpost1292.github.io/essays/TheParticipationGrade.md

 ---

 <img class="ui medium left floated image" src="../images/a-grade.png">
+#  The Participation Grade:

-## How I went from from a High School dropout to a successful ICS College student
+## How I went from from a High School dropout to a successful ICS College student.

 Growing up, I hated school.
 Well, I wouldn’t say I hated it, I just chose not to participate.
 So when I was old enough, I took up the opportunity to dropout of high school.
 Who would have thought that seven years later, I would be pursuing a B.S in Computer Science?